Word count (How many of each word is there in this text?)

 And actually I made this because I wanted to know how many different words were in the chorus of a certain song — the default input text on this post — and didn't immediately find an existing tool when I searched for one.
 Specifically, I thought 40 unique words would sound less intimidating than 60 overall words when trying to teach the song.
 Even better, once you've learned "hey" you're 13% of the way there!
 Also, a friend had been talking to me about compression algorithms, so ways to make information compact were on the mind.
 I realized a couple minutes after thinking all this that it was silly on a number of levels, and in no way simplifying things for humans.
 But by then the wondering was too great and I had to make the app anyway.

-If you find a bug or think of a cool thing to add, and you are nice and collaborative about it, feel free to email me!
+If you find a bug or think of a cool thing to add, feel free to email me!